royertiago/INE5443/submakefiles.md

 while mantaining different build rules for each makefile.

 The [file naming conventions](naming_conventions.md) shall be respected.

-There are two variables,
-MAIN and NOMAIN,
-that can be used to chose what files will receive the default treatment from the top makefile.
-These variables can be amended (but not overwritten) by included makefiles.

-MAIN contains every .cpp file that can be compiled to an executable;
-that is, the files that contains the `main` function.
-(Almost; see test/makefile.mk).

-NOMAIN contains every .cpp file that implements some .h file.
-Note that MAIN and NOMAIN shall be mutually excludent.

-The top makefile will manage the automatic dependency generation.

 The targets `clean` and `mostlyclean` can be extended by providing extra dependencies.